-The Agricultural Experiment Station is one of the two units that carry out the Land-Grant functions of the University.
-AES, which is located on St. Croix, conducts basic and applied research to meet the needs of local and regional Caribbean, as well as international, agricultural communities.
-These needs are in the areas of increasing production, improving efficiency of tropical plants and livestock, developing new enterprises, preserving and propagating endangered plant species, and protecting the natural resource base.
-The Station's scientists are actively involved in projects in agronomy, animal science, aquaculture, biotechnology, agroforestry, and horticulture.
-Results of research projects are disseminated in scientific journals, research bulletins, fact sheets, farmers' bulletins, seminars and workshops.
+The Agricultural Experiment Station is one of the two units that carry out the Land-Grant function of the University.
+The mission of AES is to conduct basic and applied research to meet the needs of the local agricultural community to increase production and improve efficiency of tropical plants and livestock, develop new enterprises, preserve and propagate endangered plant species and protect the natural resource base.
+This is accomplished by generating science-based information that leads to improved agricultural practices in the Virgin Islands and the Caribbean Region.
+Research programs in AES are influenced by available funding, the farming community and research conducted at other agricultural research institutions.
+The scientists in AES are actively involved in research projects in agronomy, animal science, aquaculture, biotechnology, agroforestry, and horticulture.
+Science-based information is disseminated through presentations at regional, national and international conferences, seminars and workshops as well as publication in peer-reviewed, scientific journals, research bulletins, fact sheets and farmers' bulletins.